 Class 7 History Chapter 6 Question Answers

-CBSE NCERT Solutions for Class 7 Social Science History Chapter 6 Towns, Traders and Craftspersons in Hindi and English Medium updated format for 2021-2022, is given here.
-Download NCERT Solutions 2021-22 and offline apps 2021-2022 for new session from Play Store or App Store.
+CBSE NCERT Solutions for Class 7 Social Science History Chapter 6 Devotional Paths to the Divine in Hindi and English Medium updated format for 2023-24, is given here free.
+Download NCERT Solutions 2023-24 and CBSE Apps for 7th Standard for new session 2023-24 from Play Store or App Store.

 Class 7 Social Science – History Chapter 6 – Important Questions

 What were the major ideas expressed by Kabir?
 How did he express these?

 The major ideas of Kabir were follows: He believed in a formless Supreme God and preached that the only path to Salvation of through bhakti or devotion.
 His teachings were based on a complete, indeed vehement, reaction of the major religious traditions.
 He openly ridiculed all forms of external worship of both Brahmanical Hindusthan and Islam.
 He also ridiculed the pre-eminence of the priestly classes and the caste system.
 To express his ideas, he used a form of spoken Hindi.

 What were the major beliefs and practices of the Sufis?

 Major beliefs and practices of the Sufis: They rejected outward religiosity and emphasised love and devotion to God.
 They also emphasized compassion towards all fellow human beings.
 They rejected idol worship and simplified rituals of worship into collective prayers.
 They believed in monotheism or submission to one God.
 They rejected the elaborate rituals and codes of behaviour demanded by Muslim religious scholars.